Last update on December 20, 2022

 Make the most of the time you have on the phone with him.

 Packages do not have to be expensive to put together.
-The post office offers priority packing materials for free that you can even go online and order to have them shipped to your home.
+The post office offers priority packing materials for free you can even go online and order to have them shipped to your home.

 Many FRGs have a variety of activities and events that you can participate in while your soldier is gone.
 The base also has volunteer opportunities available.